-- Walkability Assessment
+- Walkability/bikeability Assessment

 At the end of the training, participants will have a set of pedestrian and bicycle safety priorities and a next steps action plan to promote safe walking and biking in the community.
-The training is also designed to help communities with development and implementation of a Pedestrian/Bicycle Safety Action Plan.
+The training is also designed to help communities with the development and implementation of a Pedestrian/Bicycle Safety Action Plan.

 Who is eligible to apply?

-- Tribal governments
+- Tribal communities and governments;